-Getting paid takes time and publications pay according to different schedules.
-The vast majority pays when the article gets published.
-Sometimes this is a long wait because of publishing lead times.
+In the freelance world, getting paid takes time and publications pay according to different schedules.
+The vast majority of magazines pay when the article gets published.
+This can be a long wait because of publishing lead times.
 Typically you’ll get paid within about 30 days of publication.

 What if you don’t receive your money within a reasonable time?
 Send a reminder invoice.

 I usually send a second invoice (as an email attachment) to the magazine’s editor, publisher, and accounts payable department.
 I write “PAST DUE” across the top of the invoice in large, black letters when I haven't been paid in a reasonable amount of time.

 In a previous post I gave you a few insights into the less glamorous side of freelance travel writing.
 One unsavory circumstance has to do with deadbeat editors or publishers.
 This is the exception not the rule, but you need to be prepared for it.
 The longer you’re in the game, the greater your chances of eventually meeting a deadbeat editor or publisher.